 The IRS relies on cost of living adjustments to calculate QSEHRA limits every year.
 Certain changes implemented through the 2017 tax reform laws also affect this process.

 Tax reform incorporated the chained CPI—an alternative way to measure inflation in the Consumer Price Index (CPI).
-With the chained CPI, adjustments incorporate the economic phenomenon known as substation bias, whereby consumers react to rising prices in one good (like beef) by substituting similar goods (like chicken).
+With the chained CPI, adjustments incorporate the economic phenomenon known as substation bias, whereby consumers react to rising prices in one good (for example, beef) by substituting similar goods (like chicken).

-The end result is smaller upward adjustments in inflation.
-For the QSEHRA, this means 2023 contribution limits are lower than they would have been with the old calculation method.
+The result is smaller upward adjustments in inflation.
+For the QSEHRA, this means 2024 contribution limits are lower than they would have been with the old calculation method.
 This will continue to affect QSEHRA limits, as the chained CPI will result in slower incremental increases through the years.

 What if I want to offer more than the annual QSEHRA contribution limit?

-If this is the case, your organization may benefit from another type of HRA—the individual coverage HRA—that has no maximum contribution limits.
+If this is the case, your organization may benefit from another type of HRA—the individual coverage HRA (ICHRA)—that has no maximum contribution limits.
+An ICHRA also allows you to customize allowances and eligibility with different classes of employees.

 What else can I use to set a QSEHRA budget?

 The QSEHRA contribution limits are the only restriction small businesses face when creating their QSEHRA budget.
-There are no minimum contribution requirements, and small businesses can change their monthly allowance amount at any point during the year.
+There are no minimum contribution requirements.

-To help you set your benefits budget for 2023, you can use several points of data, including average QSEHRA contributions.
-According to PeopleKeep customer data, small businesses offered an average of $307 per self-only employee and $449 per employee with a family in 2021.
+To help you set your benefits budget for 2024, you can use several points of data, including average QSEHRA contributions.
+According to PeopleKeep customer data, small businesses offered an average of $319 per self-only employee and $457 per married employee with a family in 2022.

 How can employees spend their QSEHRA allowance?

-Depending on which QSEHRA plan you choose to set up, employees can spend their QSEHRA allowance on their individual health insurance premiums and well as over 200 out-of-pocket expenses.
+Depending on which QSEHRA plan you choose to set up, employees can spend their QSEHRA allowance on their individual market coverage premiums, such as health, vision, and dental insurance premiums and more than 200 out-of-pocket expenses.

 A few popular expenses include: